-All financial statements, both annual financial statements to shareholders and quarterly announcement of financial results, were reviewed by the Audit Committee and approved by the Board to ensure accuracy, adequacy and completeness of information and compliance with relevant accounting standard and regulations prior to public release or submission to regulatory authorities.
+All financial statements, both annual financial statements to shareholders and the quarterly announcement of financial results, were reviewed by the Audit Committee and approved by the Board to ensure accuracy, adequacy and completeness of information and compliance with relevant accounting standard and regulations prior to its public release or submission to the regulatory authorities.

-The Board, through the review by the Audit Committees and in consultation with the Management and the External Auditors, had presented fair and meaningful assessment of the Group's financial performance and position.
+The Board, through the review by the Audit Committee and in consultation with the Management and the external auditors, had presented fair and meaningful assessment of the Group's financial performance and position.

-A summary of the works of the Audit Committee in the discharge of its functions and duties in relation to financial reporting during the financial year is set out in the Audit Committee Report on pages 33 to 37 of this Annual Report.
+A summary of the works of the Audit Committee in the discharge of its functions and duties in relation to financial reporting during the financial year is set out in the Audit Committee Report on pages 35 to 39 of this Annual Report.